TiendaNube/api-docs/resources/checkout.md

 ### Checkout Runtime Error Codes

-If for some reason the `onSubmit` event handler fails to execute the action expected by the payment option chosen by the user, together with a `success: false` callback parameter, a `reason_code` must be specified in order to allow us to give the consumer clear information on what went wrong so the consumer understands what they need to do in order be able to fix the problem.
+If for some reason the `onSubmit` event handler fails to execute the action expected by the payment option chosen by the user, together with a `success: false` callback parameter, a `error_code` must be specified in order to allow us to give the consumer clear information on what went wrong so the consumer understands what they need to do in order be able to fix the problem.

-All [Transaction Failure Codes](https://github.com/TiendaNube/api-docs/blob/master/resources/transaction.md#transaction-failure-codes) are valid `reason_codes`, plus the extra ones specified on the following list.
+All [Transaction Failure Codes](https://github.com/TiendaNube/api-docs/blob/master/resources/transaction.md#transaction-failure-codes) are valid `error_codes`, plus the extra ones specified on the following list.

 | Failure Code                | Description                                                  |
 | --------------------------- | ------------------------------------------------------------ |